 Here are five conditions which may be causing your lawn to fail.
 Your lawn may be on the brink of death year after year if it is covered in weeds and is lumpy, bumpy, patchy and pale.
 You may want to look beyond the surface, peel back the layers and get your hands dirty to expose the truths about your lawn.
 These core issues can severely impair your lawn's ability to grow to its healthiest potential and addressing them can do wonders for the overall health of the lawn.

-You will hear this from us time and time again; it is all about the soil.
+You will hear this time and time again; it is all about the soil.
 Create soil that favors turf growing conditions and the rest will fall into place.
 Test your soil for nutrient content, pH and cation exchange capacity.
 Soil tests will indicate whether it is necessary to add lime to the lawn.
 Soil tests should be taken every 3 to 5 years to track improvements and alter the program as needed.
-Other cultural practices like aerating and topdressing with a soil amendment like compost can be used to improve soil structure and add organic matter.
+Other cultural practices, like aerating, can be used to improve soil structure and add organic matter.

 Drainage is a factor that often gets overlooked when it comes to a lawn, but it is often the root of many lawn problems including moss and ground ivy.
 Soils with a heavy clay content are often the culprit of a poorly drained lawn.
 After rain or irrigating, the soil becomes waterlogged and there is nowhere for the excess water to go, so it remains in the soil or on the surface interfering with vital functions within the root zone of the lawn.
 Subsurface drainage in the form of perforated piping may need to be installed to draw the water away from the area.
-The pitch of the lawn may also be altered to improve surface drainage and once again, aerating and topdressing with a soil amendment (like sand) can improve the drainage of the soil over time.
+The pitch of the lawn may also be altered to improve surface drainage and once again, aerating and topdressing with a soil amendment, such as sand, can improve the drainage of the soil over time.

 Too Much Shade